aegis-icons/aegis-icons/.github/pull_request_template.md

 Fill this part based of this information:
 - Is the color taken somewhere from the logo?
-   - If YES, add this text ➜
+   - If YES, then add this text ➜
       ❝  Background color is from the logo.  ❞
 - Is color taken from the mentioned app / site?
 (And not from logo)
-   - If YES, do either/all of these things:
+   - If YES, then do either/all of these things:
       - Upload screenshot of the area where you got the color AND give URL of the page (unless it's from app)
          - How to upload screenshot: https://is.gd/github_attach_files
       - Give the HTML element name (eg. #footer) AND also URL of the page.

 After this line, you can now comment freely.
-Thank you for contributing and following the instructions :) -->
+Thank you for following the instructions. -->